Where can I get a COVID vaccine?

 If you are experiencing COVID-19 symptoms or believe you have been in close contact with someone who recently tested positive for COVID-19, you can get a COVID-19 test at one of the following locations.

-Students and employees who test positive for COVID-19 should immediately isolate and seek the advice of their primary care physician for guidance on health management.
-Students and employees who have tested positive for COVID-19 should file a report by completing the form on the “COVID-19” tab on MyRSU (login required).
+- Isolation: Students and employees who test positive for COVID-19 should immediately isolate and seek the advice of their primary care physician for guidance on health management.

-Students living in on-campus housing who have experienced a known exposure, are symptomatic or have tested positive for COVID-19 should complete the form on the “COVID-19” tab on MyRSU (login required) and immediately notify their Resident Assistant (RA).
-Students will have the option of completing their quarantine and/or isolation either off-campus or by moving into a single on-campus housing unit.
+- On-Campus Housing: Students living in on-campus housing who have experienced symptoms or have tested positive for COVID-19 are expected to email [email protected]; residents can expect a reply within 12-24 hours, along with guidance and resources being made available to them.
+Students may have the option of quarantining and/or isolation either off-campus or by moving into a single on-campus housing unit (pending availability).